GoldenEdit/AntiClaimHop/README.md

 There are two versions, a SiegeWar compatible one and a regular Towny use one.

-You can download them here: https://github.com/EarthPol/AntiClaimHop/releases
+You can download all releases at this link here: https://github.com/EarthPol/AntiClaimHop/releases